 MEET SIONA BENJAMIN

 My family gradually dispersed, mostly to Israel and America, but my parents remained in India.
 I still recall the ornate synagogues of my Bombay childhood: the oil lamps, the velvet-and-silver-covered Torahs, a chair left vacant for the prophet Elijah.
 Having grown up in a predominantly Hindu and Muslim society, educated in Catholic and Zoroastrian schools, raised Jewish in India, and now calling America home, I have always had to reflect on cultural boundary zones.
-So, in my paintings I combine the imagery of my past with the role I play in America today, making a mosaic inspired by illuminated manuscripts and multicultural mythology.
+So, in my cross cultural art I combine the imagery of my past with the role I play in America today, making a mosaic inspired by illuminated manuscripts and multicultural mythology.

 Many blue-skinned characters populate my paintings.
 This self-portrait of sorts takes on many roles and forms through which I theatrically explore ancient and contemporary dilemmas.
 These characters enact their stories – often myths from various cultures and religions — becoming symbols of a timeless global identity free of prejudices and boundaries.